 Implementation of NIBRS is occurring at a pace commensurate with the resources, abilities, and limitations of the contributing law enforcement agencies.
-The FBI was able to accept NIBRS data as of January 1989, and to date, the following 19 state programs have been certified for NIBRS participation: Arkansas, Colorado, Connecticut, Idaho, Iowa, Kentucky, Massachusetts, Michigan, Nebraska, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, and Wisconsin.
-An additional 14 state programs, several local law enforcement agencies in 2 non-program states, and 5 federal agencies (the Departments of Commerce, Interior, and Defense; Federal Protective Service; and the FBI) have submitted test tapes or disks containing the expanded data.
-Five other state agencies, agencies in the District of Columbia and Guam, and other federal agencies are in various stages of planning and development.
+The FBI was able to accept NIBRS data as of January 1989, and to date, the following 21 state programs have been certified for NIBRS participation: Arkansas, Colorado, Connecticut, Idaho, Iowa, Kansas, Kentucky, Massachusetts, Michigan, Nebraska, North Dakota, Ohio, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, and Wisconsin.

+An additional 15 state programs, several local law enforcement agencies in 2 non-program states, and 6 federal agencies (the Departments of Commerce, Interior, and Defense-Air Force; Federal Protective Service; the Tennessee Valley Authority; and the FBI) have submitted test tapes or disks containing the expanded data.
+Eight other state agencies, agencies in the District of Columbia and Guam, and other federal agencies are in various stages of planning and development.